-The following goals are based on the current COMSEP Curriculum Outline.
+These Goals & Objectives are based on the current COMSEP Curriculum Outline

-psychosocial) and of its clinical application from birth through adolescence.
+psychosocial) and of its clinical application from birth through adolescence

-- Acquisition of the knowledge necessary for the diagnosis and initial management of
+- Demonstrate foundational knowledge necessary for the diagnosis and initial management of

-- An understanding of the approach of pediatricians to the health care of children and adolescents.
+- Analyze the approach of pediatricians to the health care of children and adolescents.

-- An understanding of the influence of family, community and society on the child in health and disease.
+- Evaluate the influence of family, community, and society on the child in health and disease.

-- Development of competency in the physical examination of infants, children and adolescents.
+- Demonstrate competency in the physical examination of infants, children, and adolescents.

-- Development of strategies for health promotion as well as disease and injury prevention.
+- Recommend strategies for health promotion as well as disease and injury prevention.

-- Development of the attitudes and professional behaviors appropriate for successful clinical practice.
+- Develop the attitudes and professional behaviors necessary for successful clinical practice